 "Joanne is very experienced in restorative practices and that came through clearly.
 She taught supportively and had a masterful closing."

 Restorative Practices (3 days - both courses taken together): $1,000

 ADRIA membership is required to take this courses.

 There is no pre-requisite training for this course.

-This course is 5 days in length; full attendance is required to receive a certificate of course completion.
+This course is 1, 2, or 3 days in length, depending on registration; full attendance is required to receive a certificate of course completion.

-Upon successful completion, this course will count as 40 hours of specialized training towards ADRIA's Program Certificate in Conflict Leadership.
+Upon successful completion, this course will count as specialized training towards ADRIA's Program Certificate in Conflict Leadership.

-This course qualifies as 40 hours of specialized training toward a Qualified Mediator (Q.Med) or Chartered Mediator (C.Med) professional designation.
+This course qualifies as up to 21 hours of specialized training toward a Qualified Mediator (Q.Med) or Chartered Mediator (C.Med) professional designation.